 Botox is a well-known treatment used to reduce facial wrinkles and relieve various medical conditions.
 It’s been used successfully for many years in the U.S. for cosmetic purposes, and providers perform millions of procedures with it each year.
 Botox has some competition, however.
 In 2009, Dysport entered the U.S. market reporting the same benefits as Botox — the Food and Drug Administration (FDA) approved it in 2009 — but it has been used in Europe for well over a decade as a popular Botox alternative.

 Allergan makes Botox and had an exclusive U.S. cosmetic market from 2002-2009.
-Medicis Aesthetics, the makers of Restylane and Perlane, was behind Dysport, and they presented the first real competition to Botox.
+Medicis Aesthetics, which were the original makers of Restylane and Restylane Lyft, was behind Dysport, and they presented the first real competition to Botox.
 Dysport is now owned by Galderma and has gained traction as a popular botulinum toxin for wrinkle reduction to the point where many patients now request it by name.

 Common Dysport vs Botox Questions